MalinavyBusel/Scan-Diff/README.txt

 to install the all requirements, run in cmd:
     - from https://github.com/tesseract-ocr/tessdoc download and install tesseract
     - "pip install -r requirements.txt"
-    - !!!!!replace the code from __init__ file of alyn package with the code from logic/skew_logic to solve the problems with compatibility

 supported extensions:
     - jpg